Payment, taxes & PMI

 At a 7% interest rate over 30 years, a $400,000 mortgage has a principal and interest payment of approximately $2,661/month.
 Add property taxes, homeowners insurance, and PMI (if applicable) for your true monthly cost.
 Use the calculator above with your exact rate and term for a precise figure.

 A full mortgage payment typically has four components โ€” principal, interest, property taxes, and homeowners insurance, often called PITI.
 If your down payment is under 20%, PMI is added as a fifth component.
-The calculator covers principal and interest; factor in your local tax and insurance estimates for a complete picture.
+This calculator includes all of these: enter your property tax rate and annual insurance to see total monthly housing cost including P&I, taxes, insurance, and PMI.

 Rate is the biggest single lever.
 On a $400,000 30-year loan, the difference between 6% and 7% is roughly $240/month โ€” and over $86,000 in total interest.
 Even a 0.5% improvement is worth shopping for across multiple lenders.